kaasikodes/worksuite/README.md

 -   **Standard API responses** via `APIResponse` Trait.
 -   **Invoice Details DTO** for schema validation of AI model responses.
 -   **`AIMockController`** contains entry logic for document processing.
+-   **`DocumentStatus`** enum contains all the possible status values of the document [pending, processed, failed, abandoned].
 -   **`ProcessDocument`** job handles background processing.
 -   **`AiDocumentProcessor`** service encapsulates core extraction logic.
+-   **`documents`** this is the name of the queue used to process documents in the background.
+To process the documents locally run `php artisan queue:work --queue=documents`
 -   Basic test coverage in `Tests` folder.
 -   Files remain stored on the server post-processing (pending requirements for post-processing cleanup are provided via business requirements).